 Starting a brand community

 It’s not just opening a profile on a platform and asking people to follow you.
-It is using your space as a community where customers can approach you directly, ask questions and discuss things—good and bad—about your brand.
+It is creating your own space as a community.

 No matter the size of your company, it is a worthwhile long-term investment to create your own community rather than to rely only on advertising (which will eventually radically reduce your monthly overhead, yay!) – because community-led growth is the new product-led growth!